 Investment fraud targeting seniors is a very real concern.
 From unscrupulous brokers and advisors to scam artists and companies that seek to take advantage of individuals who have spent their lives saving for retirement, seniors face a variety of investment-related risks, and they must be extremely careful to protect themselves against fraud.

 At Zamansky LLC, we are committed to helping senior victims of investment fraud.
-Our attorneys have decades of experience representing seniors across the country, and we have secured victories against many of the world’s largest banks, firms and companies.
+Our investment loss attorneys have decades of experience representing seniors across the country, and we have secured victories against many of the world’s largest banks, firms, and companies.
 If you are concerned that you or someone you love may be a victim of senior investment fraud, we encourage you to contact us promptly for a free and confidential consultation.

 While fraud targeting senior investors can take many different forms, there are certain types of scams that are particularly common.
 Here are seven ways that brokers, advisors, scam artists and others will often target senior investors: